Toast to the Holidays With These Winter LiqueursBy Stephanie Moreno

 This bottling was crafted by Michael Walsh, master distiller, master blender and family beekeeper for Boann Distillery.
 Irish Cream, dubbed The Blenders Select, begins with single pot still whiskey which uses malted and unmalted barley in its makeup.
 Then Irish cream from grass-fed cows is blended in.
 This cream liqueur is bottled at 38 proof.

-Following its successful original flavor, the RumChata brand added Peppermint Bark to its portfolio this year.
-The new addition also contains Caribbean rum and dairy cream from Wisconsin like the original version
+Following its successful original flavor, the RumChata brand added Peppermint Bark to its portfolio in 2020.
+This addition also contains Caribbean rum and dairy cream from Wisconsin like the original version

 This cream liqueur is made using Buffalo Trace Kentucky Straight Bourbon and is bottled at 30 proof.
 The brand recommends that you try it out with root beer for an adult root beer float.
 In fact the legendary distillery has even put out its own root beer: Freddie’s Old Fashioned Root Beer, named in honor of its longtime tour guide, Freddie Johnson.